 Our natural Dunlop latex is certified organic in two ways.
 The rubber tree plantations are certified organic according to USDA standards, and its processing is certified organic to the Global Organic Latex Standard (GOLS).

-Our natural Talalay is also certified in two ways.
-It has been sustainably harvested according to Forest Stewardship Council guidelines and has been certified as Cradle to Cradle GOLD, a measure of its health impact, level of material re-use, water stewardship, use of renewable energy, and social fairness.
+Our natural Talalay has been certified as Cradle to Cradle GOLD, a measure of its health impact, level of material re-use, water stewardship, use of renewable energy, and social fairness.
+The latex is also sourced from rubber tree plantations that adhere to sustainable forestry practices.

 Certified organic wool